Ruota-Lang/Ruota/README.md

 	num a			    Numerical value of string-array `a` chr a			    Char value of number `a` str a			    String value of `a`
-	arr a			    Array value of string `a` str (arr "Hello World" + 1) Adds 1 to each char in the string and then converts it back to string a push b		    Pushes value `b` to the end of `a`
+	keys a			    Gets keys in form of array from object `a` arr a			    Array value of string `a` str (arr "Hello World" + 1) Adds 1 to each char in the string and then converts it back to string a push b		    Pushes value `b` to the end of `a`